roboticslab-uc3m/developer-manual/docs/github.md

 ### GitHub Issue Labels

-We are attempting to unify GitHub labels, spawned from [questions-and-answers#76](https://github.com/roboticslab-uc3m/questions-and-answers/issues/76)
+We are attempting to unify GitHub labels, spawned from [questions-and-answers#76](https://github.com/roboticslab-uc3m/questions-and-answers/issues/76).

 - Existing repos: use https://github.com/destan/github-label-manager or similar to copy from [teo-main](https://github.com/roboticslab-uc3m/teo-main/labels).
 - New repos: new repos will inherit labels defined at https://github.com/organizations/roboticslab-uc3m/settings/labels

 ## git commit (and push)

-We have seen in [Main Developer Tools](main-developer-tools.md) that GitHub is an important part of our workflow.
-Now let's see when and how to use it.

 ### When should I commit to GitHub?